George Sranko, B.Sc., MA (Hons)

 Join us as we research and explore wild places worldwide.
 We have visited over 90 countries and happily share our experiences and insights through our writing and speaking.
 Our passion is to present wild stories that inspire and create awareness in a dynamic and entertaining style.

-Hello – thanks for your interest!
+Hello – thank you for your interest!
 Here’s some more info –

 I have over 40 years of international experience in government organizations, academia, and the private sector.
 My academic research focused on the role of collaborative governance in developing innovative policy solutions for intractable resource conflicts (MA Hons, Griffith University, Queensland).
 My professional experience includes Naturalist and Wilderness Specialist with Canada’s National Parks, Registered Professional Biologist in British Columbia, and Senior Policy Consultant.